wevm/abitype/README.md

 type Result = ExtractAbiFunctions<typeof erc721Abi, 'payable'>
 ```

-Works great for adding blazing fast [autocomplete](https://twitter.com/awkweb/status/1555678944770367493) and type checking to functions, variables, or your own types ([see examples](/src/examples/)).
+Works great for adding blazing fast [autocomplete](https://twitter.com/awkweb/status/1555678944770367493) and type checking to functions, variables, or your own types ([examples](/src/examples/)).
 No need to generate types with third-party tools – just use your ABI and let TypeScript do the rest!

 ## Installation